 You make a late payment

-Bizarrely, payment of tax can be due BEFORE the tax return is.
+Bizarrely, your company’s tax can be due BEFORE the tax return is filed.
 HMRC requires all companies to pay any outstanding tax no later than nine months and one day after the end of the accounting period.

-In the example above, that would be 1st February 2021.
-You will have to pay interest on any tax paid late.
+In the example above, that would be 1st February 2025.
+You will have to pay interest on any late taxes.

-Large companies – generally those making £1.5m or more a year in profit – are required to pay instalments through the year.
+Large companies—generally those making £1.5m or more in profit a year—are required to pay instalments throughout the year.

 What to do if you realise you have made a mistake